 The first movement of C 61 is significant in that it was one of the first uses by Bach of the French Overture in liturgical music.
 This could not have been an insignificant event.
 The French Overture was a secular structure with implications of the court, monarchy and upper middle class wealth.
 Just as ‘operatic style’ was frowned upon by a certain proportion of the Leipzig fraternity at the time of Bach′s appointment, the introduction of ′worldly′ structures probably was likewise.
 In fact, Bach did not often incorporate this format into his religious music, the main examples being located in Cs 20, 97, 110, 119 and 194.
 Perhaps the most striking of these is the opening movement of C 20, an ingenious combination of French Overture with chorale/fantasia, acting as a prelude to the massive bipartite work that opens the second cycle.

-The opening chorus of C 61 is scored for strings and continuo with the violas divided into two parts, a practice that defines it as an early composition as it tended to occur in Bach’s early years.
+The opening chorus of C 61 is scored for strings and continuo with the violas divided into two parts, a practice that defines it as the sort of early composition that we observe from Bach’s early years.
 It is possible that oboes were required to double some or all of the upper string parts, their presence sometimes being assumed and not marked in the score.
 However, the cantata works very well with just strings, continuo and voices and many conductors will be content to perform it thus.
 In any case, if oboes were to have been intended it is likely that they would have doubled only the first violins and not other parts.

 Bach′s French Overture commences with the first phrase of the chorale in the continuo line underpinning a majestic rising figure on the violins.
 This same phrase is then taken up in turn by the sopranos, altos, tenors and basses, all repeating the same entreaty for the Saviour of the Gentiles to approach us.
 Each utterance is devoid of any supporting vocal harmony, a clear indication of Bach′s intention to ensure that this rousing appeal is heard and understood!
 The first section concludes with the second phrase, now in four-part harmony—-recognised as the Child of the Virgin.